Subscribe to updates

 Performance Reporting - Children's Scrutiny Dataset Part 1 (Public) Report

-The committee will receive a regular update on the performance of children's services through the Children's Scrutiny Dataset.
-This report provides a 'health check' on key areas of service delivery, with management commentary on indicators performing below expectation.
-As of the end of October 2025, several indicators were flagged as performing below expectation, including the percentage of children becoming subject to a second or subsequent Child Protection Plan, the number of in-house foster households recruited, and the stability of placements for Children Looked After.
-The report also details average caseloads in the Referral and Assessment Service.
+A regular update on the performance of children's services was scheduled, presenting key performance indicators as at the end of October 2025.
+The report aimed to enable members to scrutinise areas of underperformance and make recommendations.
+Indicators performing below expectation were to be highlighted, including the percentage of children becoming subject to a second or subsequent Child Protection Plan, the number of in-house foster households recruited, the stability of placements for Children Looked After, and average caseloads in the Referral and Assessment Service.
+Management commentary was to be provided for these indicators.

 Attendees